Frequently Asked Questions

 Coaching is about committing to reaching your own goals.
 It’s about recognizing that additional support from a coach can be a key ingredient in making your goals a reality.
 Most clients find that the skills they learn and support they receive from the coaching process are invaluable well beyond the college, dissertation or tenure milestone.
 It’s an investment in yourself.

 Most likely you do see the benefits of academic coaching, however, that doesn't change the fact that you may be on a limited budget.
-I offer group coaching for adults as a lower-cost alternative to individual coaching; many clients find that group coaching meets many of their needs.
-Back OnTrack BootCamps also offer a lower-cost, short burst of coaching support.
-See the services page for more information.
-The OnTrack Academic Coaching resources page is always free.
+Please consider my workshops as a lower cost alternative to one-on-one coaching.

-Contact me today to schedule a free initial consultation to see if coaching is right for you.
+Contact me today to see if coaching is right for you.